-Applied used \$1.2 billion, \$130 million and \$443 million of cash in investing activities in fiscal 2021, 2020 and 2019, respectively.
-Capital expenditures in fiscal 2021, 2020 and 2019 were \$668 million, \$422 million and \$441 million, respectively.
-Capital expenditures in fiscal 2021 and 2020 were primarily for investments in demonstration and testing equipment, real property acquisitions and improvements, and network equipment.
-Capital expenditures in fiscal 2019 were primarily for real property acquisitions and improvements in North America and Taiwan, as well as investments in demonstration, testing and laboratory tools.
-Purchases of investments, net of proceeds from sales and maturities of investments, for 2021 was \$536 million, Proceeds from sales and maturities of investments, net of purchase of investments were \$399 million and \$26 million for fiscal 2020 and 2019, respectively.
+Applied used \$1.4 billion, \$1.2 billion and \$130 million of cash in investing activities in fiscal 2022, 2021 and 2020, respectively.
+Capital expenditures in fiscal 2022, 2021 and 2020 were \$787 million, \$668 million and \$422 million, respectively.
+Capital expenditures were primarily for investments in demonstration and testing equipment, real property acquisitions and improvements, and network equipment.
+Net cash paid for acquisitions in fiscal 2022, 2021 and 2020 were \$441 million, \$12 million and \$107 million, respectively.
+Purchases of investments, net of proceeds from sales and maturities of investments, for 2022 and 2021 was \$129 million and \$536 million, respectively.
+Proceeds from sales and maturities of investments, net of purchase of investments were \$399 million for fiscal 2020.
 Investing activities also included investments in technology to allow Applied to access new market opportunities or emerging technologies.